kylehwelch/Product-Inventory-Lab/instructions/section-04.md

 #### The Brief

 At this point, the inventory manager can create, read, update, and delete products.
-We have implemented a service to manage products and a console to interact with a user.
+We have implemented a service to manage products and a Console to interact with a user.
 This is awesome but there are some limitations to the application as it is now.
 One of these limitations is the lack of persistence, and we will tackle this next.

 ### Objectives